 The conversion of the Park to its present layout was started in the 1820s by the first Thomas Assheton Smith.
 The new park was larger than the 18th century one, hedges and boundaries were removed and the woodlands were restricted to copses and coverts, partially to improve it for foxhunting.
 In the 1860s the park was surrounded by a high stone wall, and the road was re-routed to run outside this wall.
 The lodges were built at this time (Cadw 1998a, 302).
-The study area was outside the earlier limits of the Park, and was only incorporated fairly late in the process of redesign.
+For most of the study area this involved only minor changes, mainly the creation of the coverts, and the formalisation of the field layout.
+The southern end of the study area was outside the earlier limits of the Park, and was only incorporated fairly late in the process of redesign.
 It was still a landscape of small fields and farmhouses in the 1840s, when the tithe map was drawn up (Tithe map for Bangor parish, 1840s).
-In 1832 most of the study area was included in the farm of Llwyn dedwydd, the farmhouse of which was located where the Cow Pasture Covert now is (1832 Estate map).
+In 1832 most of the study area was included in the farm of Llwyn Dedwydd, the farmhouse of which was located where the Cow Pasture Covert now is (1832 Estate map).
 Earlier it was part of Ty Isaf and Tros y Weirglodd, these farmhouses being situated next to each other just north of what is now the rear drive to the hall (1777 Estate map).
-By 1866 the land to the south of this drive had been converted to parkland and the present coverts were laid out, though the small farms remained to the north (1866 Estate map) (see figures 5, 6 and 7).
+By 1866 the land to the south of this drive had been converted to parkland and the present coverts were laid out, though the small farms remained to the north (1866 Estate map) (see figures 7,8 and 9).